Skip to content

 What Is Espresso

-Espresso is one of the most misunderstood words in coffee.
+espresso is one of the most misunderstood words in coffee.
 It is not a type of bean, not a roast level, and not something that requires dark, oily beans to taste right.
 It is a brewing method, and understanding it as such changes how you think about the drinks made from it.

 What espresso actually is